Crypto-TII/TLS1.3/src/readme.md

 	./client tls13.1d.pw

 Try it a few times - it randomly asks for a HelloRetryRequest and a Key Update, testing this code (but it does not allow resumption)

+See list.txt for some websites that work OK.